Mandraxed/PIA-VPN/README.md

 # Remember to comment-out the first line of the script (installing openvpn and wget) if they are already installed
 # it will still work if you do not comment-out otiose lines
 # That is to say, please remember to comment-out 'sudo apt-get install openvpn wget' if already installed

+# Note that no lock symbol will appear even when you are connected to the VPN
+# You can test the VPN is working by checking the geolocation of your IP address

 # The script works by going to the /etc/openvpn directory via 'cd /etc/openvpn'
 # It then uses wget to grab the PIA VPN server list 'sudo wget https://www.privateinternetaccess.com/openvpn/openvpn.zip'